 - NEFT system also facilitates the one-way cross-border transfer of funds from India to Nepal under the Indo-Nepal Remittance Facility Scheme

-NEFT works on a deferred settlement basis which means the transactions are carried out in batches.
+NEFT works on a round-the-clock basis i.e. 24×7, 365 days.
 Earlier, NEFT transactions were available from 8:00 AM to 6:30 PM from Monday to Friday only.
 However, RBI has regularised that NEFT transactions will be available 24*7 on all days of the year, including holidays.

 Also, after usual banking hours, NEFT transactions are expected to be automated transactions initiated using ‘Straight Through Processing (STP)’ modes by the banks.